simonpra/esp32-8266/README.md

 ### USB installation

-Make sur to have the good USBtoUART driver.Check the USB chip on your board for ID reference.
+Make sur to have the good USBtoUART driver.
+Check the USB chip on your board for ID reference.

 <img src="_docs\imgs\usb_chip_silicon-labs.jpg">